Meeting at Automóvel Clube: Reactions

 The Ultima Hora hit the stands the next day with optimistic assessments, although its founder Samuel Wainer wrote in his memoirs that he was opposed to the president's appearance.
 Luís Carlos Prestes, general secretary of the Communist Party, evaluated eighteen years later that the event was "an inversion of the entire hierarchy and facilitated the coup".
 Senator Ernâni do Amaral Peixoto, after hearing the speech, judged that "Jango is no longer president of the Republic".
 Legalist and Nationalist officers realized the seriousness of the situation and were upset.
 The Minister of Aeronautics, who was at the meeting, later ordered the arrest of one of the sergeants for his speech.
 Lieutenant Colonel Alfredo Arraes de Alencar, who was serving in the Secretariat of the National Security Council, saw a coup as certain.

 In military memory, the event is remembered as one of the motivating events for the neutral majority of officers to join the coup.
 The meeting appears together with the Sergeants' Revolt of 1963 and, in 1964, the Sailors' Revolt and the Central Rally.
 Added to these events, the impression of the officers, including the legalists, was that the president himself encouraged military indiscipline.
 His definition of discipline - the product of mutual respect - was not that which exists in the Armed Forces, where its basis is obedience.
 The officers' concept of discipline did not include, as Goulart intended, the political participation of his commanders.
 Hierarchical concepts were also hurt, as the president addressed the lower ranks directly to question what the higher ranks were doing.

 The conspirators, in turn, liked the speech for pushing the other officers against the president, as was the opinion of Ernesto Geisel, who attended it together with Golbery do Couto e Silva and Castelo Branco.
 They were just waiting for a pretext to overthrow the president.
 At 05:00 on the 31st, in Juiz de Fora, General Olímpio Mourão Filho launched the offensive with a series of phone calls.
 Shortly after the coup, he defined the meeting at the Automóvel Clube as the trigger for his decision, understanding also present among historians.
 In his memoirs, he recounted having realized after dinner that he would have to leave at dawn the next day.
 Afterwards, he watched the speech on television at his wife's insistence.
 His decision consisted of extensive preparations and not a passionate gesture.

 The sergeants' support did not materialize during the coup, and their hierarchical obedience in the Army was maintained, with the rapid collapse of the government's military situation.
-The meeting has already been called the "last act of the João Goulart Government and the Fifth Republic", as well as Jango's last public appearance, although his words at the airport in Brasilia on the evening of April 1 are also cited as his last in public.
+The meeting has already been called the "last act of the João Goulart Government and the Fifth Republic", as well as Jango's last public appearance, although his words at the airport in Brasília on the evening of April 1 are also cited as his last in public.